 Amazon Web Services in Action a comprehensive introduction to computing, storing, and networking in the AWS cloud.
 You'll find clear, relevant coverage of all the essential AWS services you to know, emphasizing best practices for security, high availability and scalability.
 Buy now!!

 We ask for feedback!
 Please rate or review our podcast on Apple Podcasts or wherever you listen to your favorite shows.
-Or send us a message via Twitter (Andreas and Michael) or LinkedIn (Andreas and Michael).
+Or send us a message via Twitter (Andreas and Michael) or LinkedIn (Andreas and Michael) or send us an email.